Shanmukhanda Front

 Academic Year ^

 The academic year for the Music School’s 7-year courses is from October to September of the following year.
 The first term is from October to March and the second, from April to September.
 The Vidyalaya closes for vacation from 1st May to 14th June and reopens on 15th June.
-The academic year for the Diploma in Music KVC (Karnatic Vocal Classical) affiliated to the University of Mumbai is from June to April of the following year.
+The academic year for the Diploma in Music KVC (Carnatic Vocal Classical) affiliated to the University of Mumbai is from June to April of the following year.

 Admissions ^

 Admissions for 7-year courses are on Vijaya Dashami Day and continue during the year.
 The minimum age for admission is 6 years.
-Admissions for 2-year Diploma course in Music KVC (Karnatic Vocal Classical) commences in June / July.
+Admissions for 2-year Diploma course in Music KVC (Carnatic Vocal Classical) commences in June / July.
 Students are admitted on the basis of their performance in the audition test.
 The minimum educational qualification is SSC or its recognised equivalent.
 To know more about the Vidyalaya, refer to the brochures of the Vidyalaya Click here

 Duration of Classes ^